mukhtar-github/MongoDB-Developer-Learning-Path/MongoDB Basics/MongoDB Basics.md

 ```javascript
 db.trips.createIndex({ "birth year": 1 })
 ```
 This command creates an *index* on the *birth year* field in increasing order.
 Now that we have this *index*, where we issue this query, *MongoDB* doesn't have to look at every document to get the needed results.
 It will just go directly to where the *1989* documents live and retreive them.
 For this query, however, *MongoDB* will still have to look through all the documents, to find those where the *start station id* is 476.

 But the good news is that it can use the *index* that we created in order to retrieve those results in sorted order by *birth year*, so there won't be a need to sort the cursor after the data is filtered.
+This is quiet awesome, because it massively improves the speed and overall performance of our queries, making them even faster and more efficient.
+The programmers among us know how memory and time-consuming sorting can be, especially for large amount of data.

+So it's very important to use the right *indexes*